National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 ## Enclave Applications {#sec-tools-apps}

 This section will cover the usage of various applications made available in the N3C Data Enclave, including Protocol Pad, Contour, Code Workbooks, and more ([a complete list of Foundry applications can be found here](https://www.palantir.com/docs/foundry/getting-started/application-reference/)).
-Before designing and running an analysis utilizing data in the Enclave, it helps to understand the concepts of a "[data pipeline](https://www.palantir.com/docs/foundry/data-integration/data-pipeline/)" and a "[data transform](https://www.palantir.com/docs/foundry/pipeline-builder/core-concepts/)" as well as how the data are stored and accessed via Apache Spark on a distributed file system.  <!--For those unfamiliar with these concepts a high-level overview, along with links to documentation on code optimization in the Enclave, can be found in Section [QQQ] of Chapter [QQQ].-->
+Before designing and running an analysis utilizing data in the Enclave, it helps to understand the concepts of a "[data pipeline](https://www.palantir.com/docs/foundry/data-integration/data-pipeline/)" and a "[data transform](https://www.palantir.com/docs/foundry/pipeline-builder/core-concepts/)" as well as how the data are stored and accessed via Apache Spark on a distributed file system.  <!--For those unfamiliar with these concepts a high-level overview, along with links to documentation on code optimization in the Enclave, can be found in Section [QQQ] of Chapter [QQQ]. -->

 ### N3C Protocol Pad {#sec-tools-apps-protocol}